iAART/aart/README.md

   <code> >> python iMovies.py </code>

-  should be used for producing images or a set of images, respectively.
-Images can be produced by using a single equatorial profile, i.e., in the mode "stationary," or using a the entire history of the equatorial strucutre, i.e, in the mode "dynamical."
-When movies are made, the dynamical version is always used.
+to produce images or a set of images, respectively.
+Images can be produced by using a single equatorial profile, i.e., in the mode "stationary," or using the entire history of the equatorial structure, i.e, in the mode "dynamical."
+When movies are made, the dynamical version is assumed.
 In both cases, the resulting datasets inside the resulting file are:

 * bghtsn: The intensity at each point in the image.
-It follows the order of the lensing band.
+When several snapshots are produced, these datasets will have three dimensions, where the first one denotes the time.

 #### Visibility Amplitudes: